 Have Extension Activities Ready

 I’m finding that my youngest tends to get through her set work more quickly than my oldest, although occasionally it’s the other way around.
 When I’m planning for the week I try and make sure I print of a few extra things for them to do so that the one who hasn’t finished doesn’t start complaining that “It’s sooo unfair” that the other one is no longer working.
-If you’ve got the free access to Twinkl you can find things they either will enjoy or need to practice (Boy Child was very pleased with the Ed Sheehan comprehension) otherwise you can google something they are interested in and the words “word search” or “activities”, mine have been loving Minecraft word searches.
+If you’ve got the free access to Twinkl you can find things they either will enjoy or need to practice (Boy Child was very pleased with the Ed Sheehan comprehension) otherwise you can google something they are interested in and the words “word search” or “activities”, mine have been loving Minecraft activities.

 You Don’t Have to Sit at the Kitchen Table with Pen and Paper